-The Gran Fondo New York is a grueling 98.54-mile bike ride with maximum grades of 18% and elevations reaching up to 1,279 feet.
-Racers must be extremely fit and endure months of arduous training in preparation for the event.
-Shannon Fogarty completed the race in May 2015 in support of Inheritance of Hope.
-He raised over $15,000 – enough to send three families to the NYC Legacy Retreat® in November!
+The Gran Fondo New York is a grueling hundred-mile bike race with a cumulative elevation gain of 7,636 feet.
+Shannon Fogarty completed the race in May 2015 in support of Inheritance of Hope and raised over $15,000 – enough to send three families to the NYC Legacy Retreat® in November!

 As a native New Yorker, Shannon stopped by last month’s NYC Legacy Retreat® to let us know he has a bigger goal this year.
 He wants complete the race in 7 hours or less (down from last year’s 8 hours, 25 minutes).
 He also wants to continue to pay it forward.
 Shannon would like to assemble a cycling team and has set a goal of raising $20,000 for Inheritance of Hope – enough to send four more families to an Orlando Legacy Retreat® in 2016, the same opportunity he and his family experienced in 2011.

 He wasn’t always a biker, but in the past few years Shannon has lost 100 pounds and changed his lifestyle to become healthier.
 A bike that once just sat in the garage now logs up to 90 miles each weekend and a few more during the course of each week.
 It shares space and road time with a professional Cannondale racing bike.
 Arguably, Shannon, like the other racers, is in the best shape of his life.
 He also has an inoperable brain tumor.
 He is riding not just in spite of it, but because of it.